 This program provides tuition grants to dependent children and spouses of public safety officers or Missouri Department of Transportation employees engaged in the construction or maintenance of the state's highways, roads and bridges who were killed or permanently and totally disabled in the line of duty.
 This award is for Missouri residents attending college full time.
 A separate application from MDHE is required.

 This grant program is available to children and spouses of Vietnam Veterans whose death was attributed to, or caused by, exposure to toxic chemicals during the Vietnam conflict.
 To be eligible, you must be a Missouri resident enrolled full time.
-The maximum award is the full value of your incidental and general fees.
+The maximum award is the full value of your tuition and general fees.
 A separate application from MDHE is required as well as qualifying medical certification from a Department of Veterans Affairs medical authority.

 This $2,000 scholarship is available to Missouri residents who are freshmen, sophomores or returning adult students interested in a teaching career and enrolled full time.
 This is a one-time competitive award whose recipients are selected by the state.
 This scholarship converts to a loan and the state's portion must be repaid if you do not remain enrolled in the teacher education program or if you do not teach in a Missouri public school for a minimum of five years.
 Applications can be obtained from the Missouri Department of Elementary and Secondary Education and are due by February 15.